-Dates Activities April 7, 2023 through Canvass Period Adjudication of scanned ballots will begin after all certified write-in candidates and 15-Day Close precinct registration totals have been entered into the tabulation server.
+Dates Activities February 23, 2024 Through Canvass Period Adjudication of scanned ballots will begin after all certified write-in candidates and 15-Day Close precinct registration totals have been entered into the tabulation server.
 At this time, any ballots with write-in votes or that have been overvoted or have marginal marks will be viewed by elections staff and adjudicated based on the California Secretary of State Regulations and Voting System Standards.
-ELECTION DAY/NIGHT, APRIL 18, 2023 7:00 am - 8:00 pm The nine polling places located throughout the district and two Elections Offices are open from 7:00 am - 8:00 pm to process voters and receive Vote by Mail ballots.
-Voters may surrender their Vote by Mail ballot mailed to them at a polling place if they prefer to vote a precinct ballot.
-If they do not have their ballot to surrender, the poll worker will contact the Elections Office to see if a ballot has been returned by the voter and accepted by our office.
-If a ballot has not been received, the office staff will void the Vote by Mail ballot issued so the Vote by Mail ballot can no longer be accepted and the voter can vote at the polls.
-If we are unable to determine the status of the ballot at that time, or the voter is not on the roster at the precinct, the voter will need to vote a provisional ballot.
-At Close of Business Ballot drop box retrievers will secure open drop slots at the close of business at the San Miguel Community Services District and Paso Robles City Library.
+ELECTION DAY/NIGHT, MARCH 5, 2024 7:00 am - 8:00 pm The 70 polling places located throughout the County and two election offices are open from 7:00 am - 8:00 pm to process voters and receive vote-by-mail ballots.
+Voters may surrender their vote-by-mail ballot mailed to them if they prefer to vote a precinct ballot.
+If they do not have their ballot to surrender, the pollworker will contact the Elections Office to see if a ballot has been returned by the voter and accepted by our office.
+If a ballot has not been received, the office staff will void the vote by mail ballot issued so the vote by mail ballot can no longer be accepted and the voter can vote at the polls.
+If we are unable to determine the status of the ballot at that time, the voter will need to vote a provisional ballot.
+Through Close of Business Ballot drop box retrievers will secure all open drop slots at the close of business at each location.
 The ballot drop box retrievers will then open the main compartment of the drop box and remove all voted ballots and secure them in a serialized sealed bag which is logged by both retrievers.
 Ballots are then returned to the County Elections Main Office.